nolanlawson/css-talk-2022/markdown.md

 When we talk about style performance, we're mostly talking about selector performance.
 This needs some clarification.

-There's a very common refrain in the web development community that CSS selector performance "doesn't matter" or you shouldn't worry about it.
+There's a common refrain in the web perf community that CSS selector performance "doesn't matter" or you shouldn't worry about it.
 Here is one representative quote Greg Whitworth.
 I'm picking on Greg because I work with him, but if you Google
 "CSS performance," you'll see this [repeated](https://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/) [in](https://calibreapp.com/blog/css-performance) [multiple](https://ecss.benfrain.com/appendix2.html) [places](https://meiert.com/en/blog/performance-of-css-selectors-2/).

 I think this is true at the micro level: if you try to micro-optimize your CSS selectors, you're probably wasting your time.
 But